Severe Thunderstorm Warning issued for Curry by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Curry by NWS

-Effective: 2021-09-05 14:39:00 MDT Expires: 2021-09-05 15:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-09-05 14:54:00 MDT Expires: 2021-09-05 15:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Curry The National Weather Service in Albuquerque has issued a * Severe Thunderstorm Warning for Central Curry County in east central New Mexico * Until 315 PM MDT. * At 239 PM MDT, a severe thunderstorm was located near Grady, or 23 miles north of Clovis, moving southwest at 10 mph.
+Target Area: Curry A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MDT FOR CENTRAL CURRY COUNTY At 254 PM MDT, a severe thunderstorm was located near Grady, or 24 miles northwest of Clovis, moving west at 10 mph.
 HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * This severe thunderstorm will remain over mainly rural areas of central Curry County.
+IMPACT...Damage to vehicles is expected.
+This severe thunderstorm will remain over mainly rural areas of central Curry County.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0